Privacy Policy — VoxRox Mail

 Diagnostic reports from the client

-The frontend sends technical errors (JavaScript exceptions, failed API calls) to the local backend endpoint POST /api/internal/client-errors, which runs on 127.0.0.1 on your computer.
-These reports are not transmitted anywhere — they are written to your local logs only.
+The frontend is prepared to send technical errors (JavaScript exceptions, failed API calls) to the local backend endpoint POST /api/internal/client-errors, which runs on 127.0.0.1 on your computer.
+This endpoint is not implemented yet — on the first failed attempt (HTTP 404) the frontend disables reporting.
+Once it exists, it will still be a loopback write to your local logs only; the reports never leave your device and are not sent to VoxRox or any third party.

 If you contact support and provide a manually exported diagnostic bundle (GET /api/internal/diagnostic-dump), that bundle contains only masked e-mail addresses, account configuration (host, port, SSL), synchronization status and runtime metrics.
 It does not contain credentials, OAuth tokens, message bodies or subjects.